 One solution to all of these problems is replacing your windows.
 Older windows, such as wood or vinyl eventually deteriorate and don’t fit in the openings.
 Older windows can also let in more heat, causing a fortune in cooling costs.
 Technology has come a long way since single pane windows.
 New energy efficient Infinity from Marvin fiberglass windows can help you to save a significant amount on energy bills while still letting the natural sunlight through.
 According to the U.S. Department of Energy, “New, energy-efficient windows eventually pay for themselves through lower heating and cooling costs.”

-When you choose windows that have a low-e coating on them you can reflect the solar heat helping your home stay cool in the summer time.
+When you choose windows that have a low-e coating on them you can reflect the solar heat helping your home stay cool in the summertime.
 Special Low-E glass that blocks these potentially dangerous rays without hindering your ability to enjoy natural light inside of your home.
-This can help discoloration of furniture or carpet from the strong UV rays of the sun as well.
+This can help the discoloration of furniture or carpet from the strong UV rays of the sun as well.

 For more information on how to replace your windows and keep your home cool contact Lifetime Windows and Doors today!